How do you create (E-commerce) events in Google Tag Manager?

 Frequently asked questions creating events

-Is it possible to implement Server Side tracking without events, for example just with a thank you page?
+Is it possible to implement Server Side Tracking without events, for example just with a thank you page?